manopaul/Flying-Cars-P3-Controller/README.md

     thrust = - mass * CONSTRAIN(z_accel, -maxAscentRate/dt, maxAscentRate/dt);
 ```

-To calculate the desired desired horizontal acceleration, a PD controller is implemented using the desired lateral position (posCmd), velocity (velCmd), acceleration and current pose (pos and vel) of the quad, in lines XXX in the `LateralPositionControl()` method.
+To calculate the desired desired horizontal acceleration, a PD controller is implemented using the desired lateral position (posCmd), velocity (velCmd), acceleration and current pose (pos and vel) of the quad, in lines [281-322](https://github.com/manopaul/Flying-Cars-P3-Controller/blob/master/src/QuadControl.cpp#L281) in the `LateralPositionControl()` method.
 The maximum Speed and Acceleration is normalized and limited to the constraint values in the config file (maxSpeedXY and maxAccelXY).

 The code for the `LateralPositionControl()` method is shown below.
 ```